- The Center

 - Media Newsroom

-Arthritis includes more than 100 different rheumatic diseases and conditions, but the most common is osteoarthritis, affecting more than 75% of people over the age of 55.
+Osteoarthritis is the most common of the more than 100 different rheumatic diseases and conditions known as arthritis.
+Osteoarthritis affects more than 75% of people over the age of 55.
 “Osteoarthritis is a huge public health problem that’s going to grow considerably in the next 20 years,” predicts rheumatologist Patience White, a spokesperson for the Arthritis Foundation.
 Almost 54 million Americans say they have been diagnosed with arthritis.
 By 2030, the number is expected to grow to 67 million.
 Obesity, lack of physical activity, injuries, and the aging population are all factors contributing to this unprecedented growth.

 Osteoarthritis is a chronic condition characterized by a breakdown of articular cartilage in the joint.
 Cartilage is the part of the joint that cushions the ends of the bones and allows for easy movement.
 When cartilage breaks down the bones rub against each other, causing stiffness, pain and loss of movement in the joint.